Is viscose a good material?

 „It is worth investing the budget in viscose or modal, you save about 50% compared to silk.“

-Viscose is not real silk, but a semi-synthetic alternative often referred to as artificial silk.
-It combines a luxurious appearance, pleasant texture, and versatile applications – ideal for B2B customers who require scarves or accessories in larger quantities.
+It combines an elegant appearance, pleasant feel and versatile applications – ideal for B2B customers who need scarves or accessories in larger quantities.

 Disadvantages of artificial silk